lj-ditrapani/SWE430/markdown/javascript-tutorial.markdown

         return x * x;           // but does not name it };

+Anonymous function to hide temporary variables
+---------------------------------------------

 Anonymous functions can be used to create a private namespace to prevent temporary variables from polluting the global namespace or colliding with global variable names.

-Anonymous function to hid temporary variables
----------------------------------------------

     x = 5;                      // Global variable